ringcentral/ringcentral-api-docs/docs/webinar/quick-start.md

     You are almost done.
 Now run your script.

     ```bash
-    $ ruby meetings.rb
+    $ ruby webinar.rb
     ```

 === "C#"

-    !!! warning "C# and .NET SDKs are not currently available" If you are looking to call RingCentral Video APIs using Java or C#, RingCentral Video APIs can't be invoked using RingCentral's Java or C# SDK at the moment.
+    !!! warning "C# and .NET SDKs are not currently available" If you are looking to call RingCentral Webinar APIs using Java or C#, RingCentral Webinar APIs can't be invoked using RingCentral's Java or C# SDK at the moment.
 You can however call the APIs directly from those programming lanugaes using a REST based helper library if needed.

 === "Java"

-    !!! warning "A Java SDK is not currently available" If you are looking to call RingCentral Video APIs using Java or C#, RingCentral Video APIs can't be invoked using RingCentral's Java or C# SDK at the moment.
+    !!! warning "A Java SDK is not currently available" If you are looking to call RingCentral Webinar APIs using Java or C#, RingCentral Webinar APIs can't be invoked using RingCentral's Java or C# SDK at the moment.
 You can however call the APIs directly from those programming lanugaes using a REST based helper library if needed.

 ## Need help?